ssmall41/FF5-Coalition/README.md

 ## What does “close” mean?
 Yeah, that’s pretty much the heart and soul of all this.
 There isn’t a 100% perfect way to define closeness between two parties, and any measure used is up for debate.
-I’ll give the high-level idea here, but if you’re a fiend for details, check <here in the code> to see the exact definitions.
+I’ll give the high-level idea here, but if you’re a fiend for details, check <here in the code> to see the exact definitions in `embeddings.py`.

 Every party is represented in the code by a collection of numbers called an embedding.
 (If you want to get into it, mathematically, an embedding is a vector in R^d with d in the current website being x.)
 The code here generates every possible party and calculates an appropriate